 Endsleigh is the best student insurance provider in the UK* and are dedicated to helping students like you enjoy their time at uni without the worry of replacing their gadgets.

 If you’re living in halls, you may already have cover without knowing it!
-Click here to check your cover.
+Click here to download the My Endsleigh app and check your cover.

 If you’re living at home, or maybe in other accommodation, you can get a student-friendly gadget insurance quote here.